Canbelego: Other mines

-Other nearby mines included the Canbelego Copper Mining Co. (also known as 'the Burra', located 5 miles south of the village), The North Mount Boppy Gold Mining Co., and the Restdown Copper Mining Co.
+South-east of the Mount Boppy mine was the Mount Boppy South mine, which was worked in conjunction with the main Mount Boppy Gold Mine.
+Other nearby mines included the Canbelego Copper Mining Co. (also known as 'the Burra', located 5 miles south of the village, which was operating as early as 1886), the North Mount Boppy Gold Mining Co., and the Restdown Copper Mining Co.
 (15 miles south-east of Canbelego).
+Nearer to the railway station at Boppy Mountain was the Boppy Boulder Gold Mine.

-The deposit that was formerly associated with the Canbelego Copper Mining Co. and later Canbelego Copper Mines Limited—mined between 1906 and 1914—is once again, in 2022, the focus of exploration as a copper resource.
+The deposit that was formerly associated with the Canbelego Copper Mining Co. and later Canbelego Copper Mines Limited—mined between 1906 and 1914—was once again, in 2022, the focus of exploration as a copper resource.

 Mining village

+Growth

-The village of Canbelego was proclaimed in December 1902.
-By mid-1904, the rapidly growing population had reached around 900, with 180 employed at the Mt Boppy Mine.
-The post office opened in 1901, predating the village and was originally named Mount Boppy Mines.
-The public school, established in 1901, had an enrollment of 158, and an average attendance of 120.
+The village of Canbelego was proclaimed in December 1902, although the emerging settlement— at first informally known as Mount Boppy Mines—had been surveyed and named Canbelego, by late 1900.
+In May 1901, the population was 184.
+By the end of 1902, there was already a population of 300 to 400, and two hotels.
+By mid 1904, the rapidly growing population had reached around 900, with 180 employed at the Mt Boppy Mine.
+The post office opened in 1901.
+The public school was established in 1901, initially with around 35 children; by mid 1904, it had an enrollment of 158, and an average attendance of 120.
 The main street, Edward Street, had three hotels, six stores, two butchers, a baker, blacksmith, billiard saloon, cool drink shops, many boarding houses, a post office, and a court house under construction.
 There was also a local doctor.
-The first of its church buildings, the Presbyterian Church, was shared when necessary with other denominations, pending other churches being built.
+The first of its church buildings, the Presbyterian Church, built in 1901, was shared when necessary with other denominations, pending the other churches being built.

 All the houses in the town were neat houses of weatherboard construction, not the temporary structures common in mining towns of that time.
 On the outskirts of the village, a sawmill was busy cutting timber for building work in the growing village.
+In 1905, the population reached around 1,500, with around 300 of these being employees of the mine.
 By 1907, the population had reached around 2,000.

+A fourth hotel, the Federal Hotel had opened by late 1908.

+Construction of an Anglican church (The Church of the Good Shepherd) began in late 1908, and it was consecrated in mid 1909.
+Anglican church services were conducted by visiting priests of the Brotherhood of the Good Shepherd.